Council, in conjunction with DCA, patrols and enforces parking restrictions in the municipality.

 The process can take up to 90 days.
 Do not pay the fine in this time.
 You should phone us on 9518 3555 to check we have received your letter.
 Upon final review of your application, we will contact you with our decision.

-How will Monash Council make the decision?
+How will Council make a decision?

 We will decide to enforce the fine based on the following information: